alexnardini/FLAM3_for_SideFX_Houdini/README.md

 Iterations needed in FLAM3H™ to resolve: **6**

-`Knot clusters - Author: Alessandro Nardini`
+`Knot Clusters - Author: Alessandro Nardini`
 ![Chaotica to FLAM3HOUDINI 04](./img/FLAM3H_knotCluster_HQ_iter_6.jpg)

 I could add a lot more functionalities, but this project consumed me for a very long time.